Farever Warrior Guide: Rage, Skills, And Best Build

 Warrior weapon choice matters because Farever weapons have their own movesets, 4 unique skills, skill leveling, and Arsenal value.

 This means the best Warrior build is not decided by class alone.
 The main weapon changes how Warrior feels in direct combat, while an Arsenal weapon can still provide skills to the skill bar.
-Since weapon skills level up through use, an older weapon can still have value if its skills support the build.
+Since Warrior generates Rage from Attacks and Weapon Skills, the weapon package affects both damage and resource flow.

-For a tank style Warrior, weapon choices should support control, safety, and steady front line pressure.
-For a physical DPS Warrior, weapon choices should support burst windows, enemy control, and reliable pressure while Rage is being built.
+For tank style Warrior, weapon choices should support control, safety, and steady front line pressure.
+For physical DPS Warrior, weapon choices should support burst windows, enemy control, and strong Weapon Skills that can benefit from Berserk or Burst of Anger.

 | Build Goal | Warrior Weapon Priority |